Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Introduction

 \section{Introduction}

-Optimization in sequential decision making processes under uncertainty is known to be a challenging task.
+Optimization in sequential decision-making processes under uncertainty is known to be a challenging task {for addressing multi-period problem settings}.
 Two-stage and multi-stage stochastic programming are fundamental techniques for modeling these processes, where stage refers to the decision times in planning.
 In the two-stage approach, the decisions are partitioned into two predetermined portions of the planning horizon - the first stage and second stage.
-The decisions in the first stage are determined \textit{here-and-now} before realizing the underlying uncertainty, while those in the second stage are \textit{wait-and-see} decisions that are adjusted with respect to the uncertainty realized thus far.
-In two-stage programs, the first stage decisions need to be set for all potential realizations at the beginning of the planning, resulting in \textit{static} policies for those decisions, while the second stage decisions are the ones that can be adjusted as the information becomes available.
+The decisions in the first stage are determined \textit{here-and-now} before the underlying uncertainty {is realized}, while those in the second stage are \textit{wait-and-see} decisions that are adjusted with respect to the uncertainty realized.
+In two-stage programs, the first-stage decisions need {to be fixed} at the beginning of the planning, resulting in \textit{static} policies for those decisions, while the second-stage decisions are the ones that can be adjusted as the {uncertainty } information becomes available.
 On the other hand, multi-stage programs allow total flexibility by deriving \textit{fully adaptive} policies depending on the observed uncertainty at any stage.
 Thus, both approaches have their own pros and cons.
-Specifically, not allowing any changes for a certain set of decisions while information is revealed over time, such as the first stage decision structures in two-stage stochastic programming approaches, may lead to costly and rigid solutions.
-However, adopting fully adaptive approaches for all decisions may not be suitable due to the commitment or lead time related restrictions that the decision makers need to abide by.
-In particular, one may need to have a fixed order of decisions before and after a specified time period as detailed below.
-To address these issues, we propose a \textit{partially adaptive} stochastic programming approach that determines the best time to revise the decisions for the problems with limited flexibility.
+Specifically, not allowing any changes for a certain set of decisions while information is revealed over time, such as the first-stage decision structures in two-stage stochastic programming approaches, may lead to costly and rigid solutions.
+However, adopting fully adaptive approaches for all decisions may not be suitable {in some practical applications} due to the commitment or lead time related restrictions that the decision makers need to abide by.
+In particular, one may need to have a fixed {set of decisions before and after a specified time period due to these practical considerations, whose time should be carefully determined.
+To address these issues for such problems with limited flexibilities,} we propose a \textit{partially adaptive} stochastic programming approach that determines the best time to revise the decisions.